 If you had to name a UX unicorn being an expert for usability, software, research, and design at the same time – then Jared Spool it is.
 On top of that, he is a writer, researcher, speaker, and educator.
 Before the term “usability” was ever looked at in the context of computers, Jared has been working in the field of UX, more precisely since 1978.
-Later he became the founding principal of User Interface Engineering.
+Later he became the founder of User Interface Engineering.
 This company is a consulting firm for website and product usability which is also leading in research and training.
-According to Jared Spool, “Intuitive design is how we give the user new superpowers.”
-(Jared Spool (2018) via Twitter).
+According to Jared Spool, “intuitive design is how we give the user new superpowers” (Jared Spool (2018) via Twitter).

 The board of ResearchOps

-ResearchOps is a mindset about mechanisms, strategies, roles, tools, and processes in user research that aims on delivering and scaling research across an organization.
-It was originally framed by Kate Towsey who is not on the board anymore.
-Instead, she runs another (invite-only) club for Research Ops called the Cha Cha Club, curates for Rosenfeld Media’s Advancing Research Community, and writes a Research Ops handbook.
+ResearchOps is a mindset about mechanisms, strategies, roles, tools, and processes in user research that aims to deliver and scale research across an organization.
+It was originally framed by Kate Towsey , who is not on the board anymore.
+Instead, she runs another (invite-only) club for Research Ops called the Cha Cha Club, curates for Rosenfeld Media’s Advancing Research Community, and is writing a Research Ops handbook.

 The ResearchOps mindset is increasingly adopted by the user research community.
 The community, consisting now of more than 5,000 members, is led by “the board of ResearchOps”.
 Among those leaders are the designer and coach Andrew Maier, Design Research Director at Babylon Health, Emma Boulton, UX strategist Hugo Froes, Lead User Research Librarian Brigette Metzler, Research Strategy & ResearchOps Thought Leader Holly Cole, Designer Tomomi Sasaki, and many more.
 Stay up to date with ResearchOps by following one of their members!

 Indra Burkart is a UX Designer, currently working at Bright Skies.
 She has a background in shop design and game design.
 Being a newcomer in the world of UX influencers, Indra manages a YouTube channel dealing with UX topics.
-There you can get in-depth information about UX basics, methods, and how to face upcoming challenges.
-Indra Burkart’s guiding principle is “UX is more than just a dialogue”.
-(Indra Burkart in her Twitter biography)
+There you can get in-depth information about UX basics, methods, and on how to face upcoming challenges.
+Indra Burkart’s guiding principle is “UX is more than just a dialogue” (Indra Burkart in her Twitter biography).

 All of her content is published in German.

-Before TestingTimes’s foundation, Reto Lämmler had worked as a VP Product Management at Doodle.com, where he discovered his passion for UX.
+Before TestingTimes’s foundation, Reto Lämmler had worked as a VP Product Manager at Doodle.com, where he discovered his passion for UX.
 Also, he started the company 58rocks, where he worked as a freelancer for interaction design and usability consulting.
-He works by the concise motto “test early and often”.
-(Reto Lämmler on his company’s website)
+He works by the concise motto “test early and often” (Reto Lämmler on his company’s website).

 Saswati Saha Mitra

 After working for Google and Uber, Saswati Saha Mitra has become the UX Research Manager at WhatsApp.
 She is passionate about defining the future and has research and business strategy experience in 25 countries.
-She says “The act of giving users a voice and making them come alive as an equal in our conversations and decision-making, is critical for a company […] as we work towards adopting a more human-centered approach to business.”
-(Saswati Saha Mitra, in: Caring radically about our users)
+She claims that “the act of giving users a voice and making them come alive as an equal in our conversations and decision-making, is critical for a company […] as we work towards adopting a more human-centered approach to business” (Saswati Saha Mitra, in: Caring radically about our users).

 During the last 10 years, Saswati Saha Mitra has pushed UX-driven product development forward in multiple companies she collaborated with.
 Find more information on her work on Twitter or in her articles on Medium.

 Nikki Anderson has the background of a user researcher, consultant, instructor, and writer with a focus on qualitative research.
-Since 2020 she is the User Research Lead at Zalando.
-About herself, she says that it’s her mission to inspire clients and users through the lens of UX research.
+Since 2020, she is the User Research Lead at Zalando.
+She says about herself that it’s her mission to inspire clients and users through the lens of UX research.
 Being a user researcher, she explains: “What we need is to go talk to our users.
-Go talk to the people using your product instead of the people trying to make your product ‘perfect’, because, without the user’s perspective, the product will never reach the illusive state of perfection.”
-(Nikki Andersion (2018), in: Why do we make user research so difficult)
+Go talk to the people using your product instead of the people trying to make your product ‘perfect’, because, without the user’s perspective, the product will never reach the illusive state of perfection” (Nikki Andersion (2018), in: Why do we make user research so difficult).

 Tobias van Schneider